WayPDF Logo

 Is there a limit to how many files I can merge?

 With WayPDF, there are no artificial limits.
 You can merge as many files as your computer's RAM can handle.
-For most modern devices, this means hundreds of pages.
+For most modern laptops, this means you can easily combine hundreds of pages into a single file.
+Since there is no "uploading," you aren't limited by your internet speed.

 Will my merged PDF lose quality?